pradeephubgit/appsignal-docs/source/metrics/custom.html.md

 The same metric can be about different groups of data.
 These groups can be added as tags to the metric.
 By default, every tag and value combination will result in a line being drawn in an AppSignal graph.

-Metrics supports none or multiple tags.
+Metrics support none or multiple tags.
 By default, no tags are set on a custom metric by the AppSignal metric helpers.

 How tags can be used in AppSignal graphs: